PayPal Payments Pro Integration

 PayPal Error Messages

-The "Security headers is not valid" error message can occur due to incorrect PayPal account information on the "Form->Payments" page.
+The "Security headers is not valid" error message can occur due to incorrect PayPal account information on the "Form Settings->Payments" page.

 For more information about PayPal's error messages, see their API Errors Reference page.

-When Payment Integration is enabled, you can also set Notifications to be sent after the result is confirmed, but before the user pays ("Before Payment"), or only after a successful payment ("After Successful Payment").
+When any payment integration is enabled, you can also set the Conditional Logic in your Notifications to send either before the user pays ("Before Payment") or only after a successful payment ("After Successful Payment").

 Advanced Fraud Management Filters is an extra service option that you can add to your PayPal Payments Pro account.
 This will add the Address Verification Service (AVS) and Card Security Code (CSC, CVV2) checks, among other things.
 If you do not have this enabled, or do not require CVV2 authorization, Card Verification Value (CVV2) failures will be noted for your transactions but will not cause payments to fail.